Categories

 Lesson Three: Alignment Accelerates Implementation

 This is a core challenge for the CCO.
-Compliance cannot implement an effective third-party program without procurement, finance, legal, sales, audit, and business leadership.
+Compliance cannot implement an effective third-party program without the support of procurement, finance, legal, sales, audit, and business leadership.
 Compliance cannot govern AI without IT, data science, privacy, cybersecurity, HR, legal, and business users.
 Compliance cannot build a speak-up culture without managers.
 Stakeholder mapping is therefore not an administrative exercise.
 It is a governance control.
 It identifies who can accelerate the initiative, who can block it, who must own it, and who must maintain it after launch.

 Lesson Four: Find Failure First